Industry News · Thursday, May 21, 2026

 The Through-Line

 This week’s brief is really about one question: when is the right time to buy a Honda?
-The next Civic platform answers part of that for buyers with flexibility — wait and you get a meaningfully better car.
-The June 1 incentive deadline answers it for buyers who are ready now — the current stack is confirmed, June is unknown.
-And Palou on pole is Honda’s brand signal that the engineering credibility story is about to get louder.
-All three are pointing in the same direction: the next few months are going to be interesting ones for Honda buyers in the GTA, and paying attention to timing — not just the sticker — is where the real value gets found.
+The next Civic platform answers part of that for buyers with flexibility — wait and you may get a meaningfully different car.
+Palou on pole is Honda’s brand signal that the engineering credibility story is about to get louder.
+Both point in the same direction: the next few months are going to be interesting ones for Honda buyers in the GTA, and paying attention to timing — not just the sticker — is where the real value gets found.

 Henry Chen